i-love-coffee-i-love-tea/audogombleed.sh/docs/04-hierarchical-configuration.md

 Each included file's commands are indented under the parent command word.
 With `ROOT`, they are merged without a parent wrapper.

+## Error handling

+- **Missing file:** if the included config file does not exist, the CLI prints an error to stderr and stops.
+Check the path and filename.
+- **No `[commands]` section:** if the included file exists but has no `[commands]` section, the include is silently ignored (no commands are merged).
+The rest of the config works normally.
+- **One level only:** `include_commands_from` only works in the main config's `[env]` section.
+Included files cannot include further files.
+  Any `include_commands_from` in an included file is treated as a shell command and executed, not parsed as an include directive.

 ## Visual example

 Main config importing two modules: